mythril-forge/vanilla-spells/spells/level-8/feeblemind.md

 The creature can't cast spells, activate magic items, understand language, or communicate in any intelligible way.
 The creature can, however, identify its friends, follow them, and even protect them.

-At the end of every 30 days, the creature can repeat its saving throw against this spell.
+At the end of every 30 days, the creature can repeat its Saving Throw against this spell.
-If it succeeds on its saving throw, the spell ends.
+If it succeeds on its Saving Throw, the spell ends.

 The spell can also be ended by [*greater restoration*](./greater-restoration), [*heal*](./heal), or [*wish*](./wish).